consulo/consulo-dev.github.io/docs/reference_guide/intellij_artifacts.md

 ---
-title: IntelliJ Platform Artifacts Repositories
+title: Consulo Artifacts Repositories
 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 > **WARNING** When using additional repositories, make sure to use HTTPS always.

-JetBrains maintains public repositories that host artifacts related to the IntelliJ Platform, such as binaries and source code.
+JetBrains maintains public repositories that host artifacts related to the Consulo, such as binaries and source code.
 These repositories make artifacts more accessible for plugin developers.

-The IntelliJ Platform artifacts repositories are:
+The Consulo artifacts repositories are:
 * [Releases repository](https://www.jetbrains.com/intellij-repository/releases/) for release versions by [build number](/basics/getting_started/build_number_ranges.md).
 * [Snapshots repository](https://www.jetbrains.com/intellij-repository/snapshots/) for _BRANCH#-EAP-SNAPSHOT_, _EAP-CANDIDATE-SNAPSHOT_, _LATEST-EAP-SNAPSHOT_, and the _EAP-SNAPSHOT_.

 See the [Maven coordinates](#specify-the-maven-coordinates-for-the-artifact) section for details about specifying these artifacts.

 Both the Releases and Snapshots repositories have two types of content:
-* Binary and source code artifacts for cross-platform, ZIP distributions of IntelliJ Platform-based IDEs, such as IntelliJ IDEA, CLion, Rider, and MPS.
+* Binary and source code artifacts for cross-platform, ZIP distributions of Consulo-based IDEs, such as IntelliJ IDEA, CLion, Rider, and MPS.
   These artifacts are _not intended_ to be accessed directly from a plugin project's `build.gradle` file.
   The `gradle-intellij-plugin` will access them as-needed for a plugin project.
-* Artifacts for individual modules from the IntelliJ Platform.
+* Artifacts for individual modules from the Consulo.
 These may be downloaded, or accessed directly from a `build.gradle` file, as explained below.

-Artifacts for IntelliJ Platform third-party dependencies are hosted at the [Bintray repository](https://jetbrains.bintray.com/intellij-third-party-dependencies).
+Artifacts for Consulo third-party dependencies are hosted at the [Bintray repository](https://jetbrains.bintray.com/intellij-third-party-dependencies).
-A link to this repository should be added to `pom.xml`/`build.gradle` files when individual modules from an IntelliJ Platform artifacts repository are used.
+A link to this repository should be added to `pom.xml`/`build.gradle` files when individual modules from an Consulo artifacts repository are used.

-## Using IntelliJ Platform Module Artifacts
+## Using Consulo Module Artifacts
-IntelliJ Platform module artifacts are utilized by adding information to a project's `build.gradle` file.
+Consulo module artifacts are utilized by adding information to a project's `build.gradle` file.
 More information about [Gradle support](https://www.jetbrains.com/help/idea/gradle.html) is available in the IntelliJ IDEA Help documentation.

 To setup dependencies on a module there are two types of information needed: